aquasecurity/tracee/docs/docs/flags/list-detectors.1.md

 ## DESCRIPTION

-The **list detectors** command displays all available detectors from built-in sources and YAML detector files.
+The **list detectors** command displays all available detectors and shared lists from built-in sources and YAML files.

 Detectors analyze events and produce threat detections or derived events.

+Shared lists are reusable value sets (e.g., shell binaries, sensitive paths) that YAML detectors can reference in CEL expressions.

 ## ARGUMENTS

 **[paths...]**
-: Directories or files to search for YAML detectors.
+: Directories or files to search for YAML detectors and lists.
 If not specified, uses default paths (/etc/tracee/detectors).

 ## FLAGS

 **\-\-json**, **-j**
 : Output in JSON format for scripting.

-## OUTPUT COLUMNS
+## OUTPUT

+The command displays two sections:

+### Detectors

 **ID**
 : Unique detector identifier (e.g., TRC-001, DRV-001)